nuuuwan/news_lk3_data/README.md

 Rividhanavi (Pvt) Ltd. is a consortium of shareholders, Lakdhanavi Ltd., Windforce PLC and The Blue Circle PTE Ltd of Singapore.
 Investment is expected to be USD 132 Million.

+Cops Suspended After Suspects Fall Ill While in Custody at Woulfendhal Station

 Electricity Bills In Sri Lanka; Highest In South Asia – Verité Research

-Environment Ministry in President’s charge by way of Extraordinary Gazette

 ◼️